sugarlabs/sugar-docs/dev-environment.md

 echo sugar | sudo tee -a /home/guest/.xsession rdesktop -g 1200x900 -u guest -p guest 127.0.0.1
 ```

+Once you have a local Sugar desktop, or a remote Sugar desktop,
+development of activities can begin.

 <a name="NATIVE">
 Setup a development environment - native style